SynclerScrapers/repository.synclerscrapers/README.md

 These external providers are combined into one, easy to use repository and are for use within Syncler.

-## FAQ
+## Installation

-> #### How do I install the repository?

 1. Go to https://beta.syncler.net/provision
 2. Copy and paste this provision script: `set-provider-repository-url https://raw.githubusercontent.com/SynclerScrapers/repository.synclerscrapers/main/repo.json`
-3. Click "Generate the provisioned installer" and download and install it.
+3. Click "Generate the provisioned installer" then download and install the "installer.provisioned.apk" file.
-4. Open Syncler Installer, switch to BETA branch and wait for download and auto-install to complete
+4. Open Syncler Installer, cancel the auto-download (if started) and switch to BETA branch.
+5. Press the Download button, and install Syncler BETA
+6. Go back to Syncler Installer and press the Provision button
-5. Success!
+7. Success!
 Provisioning is indicated with a toast message (popup notification)
-6. Open Syncler > Settings > Provider packages and browse the "My repository" section
+8. Open Syncler BETA > Settings > Provider packages and Press "My repository" to view available packages

-_Note: If provisioning did not happen automatically, go back to Syncler Installer and press the "Provision" button._

-> #### How do I manage my provider(s)?

-In Syncler's settings, you will find the provider packages menu.
-Within this category you can install/uninstall packages, enable/disable automatic provider updates and manually check for provider updates.

-With added repositories, you can one-click install any package within them. **Beware of installing too many packages, Syncler may not work properly.**
+> With added repositories, you can one-click install any package within them. **Beware of installing too many packages, Syncler may not work properly.**

 ## Documentation